apache/jackrabbit-oak/oak-doc/src/site/markdown/participating.md

   closed ticket, so we close tickets only when a public release has been made with that change.
 Until that happens, a ticket can always be re-opened and further work can happen.
-- On maintenance branch (currently 1.22): re-use the existing Jira ticket an just add to "Fix Version" (unless the backport is complex).
+- On maintenance branch (currently 1.22): re-use the existing Jira ticket and just add to "Fix Version" (unless the backport is complex).
 - Add "Affects Version" and "Fix Version" as and when applicable (but not otherwise).